babelouest/glewlwyd/docs/REGISTER.md

 ### Lang

-Dropdown value to select, add or remove lang templates for the e-mails.
+Drop-down value to select, add or remove lang templates for the e-mails.

 ### Default lang